mebmrauf/mebmrauf/README.md

 ## About

-Fourth year CSE student at BRAC University, passionate about cybersecurity and ethical AI systems.
-Outside of technology, interested in photography, movies, meaningful conversations and values proper sleep as a key part of self care.
-Believes in lifelong learning, kindness and the power of community.
+A fourth-year CSE student at BRAC University with a strong interest in cybersecurity and ethical AI.
+I enjoy exploring how technology can be built responsibly and securely.

+Outside of tech, I love photography, watching movies and having meaningful conversations.
+I also really value proper sleep, it's a big part of how I take care of myself.

+I believe in lifelong learning, leading with kindness and the strength that comes from being part of a supportive community.

 ## Tech Stack